jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/16b_study_selection.md

 title: "16b.
 Study selection – Excluded studies"
 summary:
     title: 16b.
 Excluded studies
+    text: Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
 writing_guide:
     text: |
         Were there any studies that appeared to meet the inclusion criteria, but were excluded?